iovisor/bcc/docs/reference_guide.md

 eBPF program compilation needs kernel sources or kernel headers with headers compiled.
-In case your kernel sources are at a non-standard location where BCC cannot find then, its possible to provide BCC the absolute path of the location by setting `BCC_KERNEL_SOURCE` to it.
+In case your kernel sources are at a non-standard location where BCC cannot find then, it's possible to provide BCC the absolute path of the location by setting `BCC_KERNEL_SOURCE` to it.

 ## 2. Kernel version overriding